Starburned7/dbt-env/README.md

 Welcome to your new dbt project!
-We test some stuff right now
+We test some stuff right now for fun

 ### Using the starter project